Bald Taper Fade Haircuts

 Colman Domingo with drop fade and beard

-Balance is key — and the drop fade with curly beard masters it.
-The fade curves around the ear and drops low in the back, while the beard transitions smoothly into the fade for a clean, connected look.
+Balance is everything, and the drop fade with a curly beard nails it.
+The fade curves around the ear and drops low at the back, while the beard transitions smoothly into the fade for a clean, connected look.

-This version is perfect for men with curly or textured hair who want to highlight both their fade and facial hair.
-It’s stylish yet natural, giving a strong but approachable vibe.
+It’s perfect for curly or textured hair when you want to play up both the fade and the beard — stylish but natural, strong but approachable.
 Regular trims around the beard line keep the blend flawless.

 Mid-Skin Drop Fade with Hard Part